wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 1->3->8->10->12->23->null.
 ------ Hence Sorted---------------------------

-The two lists to be merged must be ordered respectively.We can only start to merge two lists that only have one element,then we get a ordered list that have two element,do this again (that is "recursion").
+The two lists to be merged must be ordered respectively.
+We can only start to merge two lists that only have one element, then we get an ordered list that has two elements, do this again (that is "recursion").

-    Bottom Up Approach
+    Bottom-Up Approach

     -1-> 5->  3-> 4->   0-> null
     \  /       \ /         /